 Blueberry Compote (Easy Recipe)

 • Spread for toast or biscuits

 I love having blueberry compote on hand when I need a fusion of blueberry goodness.
-Here’s how to ensure it stays fresh for as long as possible.
+Here’s how I ensure it stays fresh for as long as possible.

-• To Freeze.
-Pour cooled compote into ice cube trays and freeze for up to 3 months.
-That way, you can use single portions without having to thaw the entire batch.
+To Freeze.
+I like to pour cooled compote into ice cube trays and freeze for up to 3 months.
+That way, I can use single portions without having to thaw the entire batch!
+You can also place it in an airtight container.

-• To Reheat.
+To Reheat.
 Transfer the compote to the fridge and leave it overnight.
-Reheat it in the microwave for 30-45 seconds, or until warmed through.
+If you want to serve it warm, reheat it in the microwave for 30-45 seconds, or until warmed through.

+Blueberry Compote (Easy Recipe)